Chapter 12.32

 12.32.060 Violation – Penalty.

-A. Any person who violates any of the established rules and regulations set out in this chapter shall be guilty of a misdemeanor.
+A. Except for violations designated as misdemeanors or gross misdemeanors by statute, any person who violates any of the established rules and regulations set out in this chapter shall be guilty of an infraction, subject to enforcement under TMC Chapter 1.10.

 B. Notwithstanding subsection A of this section, criminal enforcement proceedings do not preclude or limit any other forms of enforcement available to the city including, but not limited to, enforcement under any provision of TMC Chapter 1.10.